5 Steps to Move On and Let Go of a Past Relationship

 3. Take the journey inward.

-I often say that relationships are the main form of personal development that we encounter in life.
-Relationships are our main training ground for love, care, understanding, conflict management, and all of the things that we really need to know to be apt humans.
-So when it comes to a failed relationship it's really important that part of our healing is to take a journey inward into ourselves.
+I often say that relationships tend to reveal us to ourselves in powerful ways.
+They often bring our attachment patterns, fears, longings, wounds, needs, boundaries, communication styles, protective strategies, and hopes into much clearer view.
+In many ways, they’re our main training ground for love, care, understanding, conflict management, and so much more.
+So when it comes to a failed relationship, it's really important that part of our healing is to take a journey inward into ourselves.
 Now that we've asked questions of the other person it's time to ask questions of ourselves.

 What attracted you to your partner?
 What didn’t work out?
 What does this tell you about what you want more of and what you want less of in a future partner?